What is Student Exchange?

 So I asked Lisa, a friend of mine, what exactly was student exchange.
 She said it was actually a program where college students (and some high school) were given the opportunity to study in another state – in one of the sister schools – or in another country.
 Your school gives you permission for this, so after a year of studying in a particular school, everything will be credited and you’d still be promoted to the next year level once you go back to your old school.

 It heightened my interest and I thought I had to ask my parents about it, and I was surprised that they agreed immediately!
 Oh, my mind was racing and I couldn’t help but think of the things that I was going to experience in a whole new state.
 I was going to live with a host family, whom I hoped then would be as loving and accommodating as my grandmother.
 And thank God, they were.

 My Year as an Exchange Student

 Living away from home was not a very easy adjustment for me.
 I was always used to having my dad and mom watching television with me or talking about anything and everything.
 Hence, I was homesick for the first few months.
-I came across some great online advice at the BetterHelp website, which helped me manage my depression and homesickness.
+I came across some great online advice that helped me manage my depression and homesickness.

 Eventually, I got used to studying abroad and learned to appreciate the opportunity that I was given as an exchange student for a year.
 It was one of the most exciting, interesting, and enriching years of my life.
 Here’s a list of some great things I learned.